thegetty/knoedler-api-demo/README.md

 # Knoedler API prototype

-A prototype API service using the R package [plumber](https://www.rplumber.io) to wrap arbitray R code in a REST API.
+A prototype service using the R package [plumber](https://www.rplumber.io) to wrap R code in a REST API.

 The app will retrieve profit predictions as well as similar observations from a predictive model of the Knoedler transactions dataset.

+Developed by Matthew Lincoln in conjunction with [pi_research](https://github.com/thegetty/pi_research).
+Demo visualization available at [knoedler-interactive-demo](https://github.com/mdlincoln/knoedler-interactive-demo).

 ## Installation and Running

-This app is Dockerized, so just build and run
+This app is Dockerized, so just build and run:

 ``` sh
 docker build -t knoedlerapi .